DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 This node allows you to add a User Widget into the console. (<ins>Experimental</ins>)<br/>
 - You can use an image to create a table, but remember: the console automatically adds spacing between all messages.
 Because of this, you should first build your table inside the User Widget, then add that table to the console.<br/>

-:warning: Warning: Some user widget features may not display correctly.<br/>
+:warning: Warning: Some user widget features may not display correctly and this node only runs on the user.<br/>
 :information_source: For the curious: When a User Widget is added to the console, it is converted from User Widget → Slate Widget.
 Because of this, not all features carry over correctly.

 # Examples